shadow/shadow/docs/getting_started_basic.md

 ```

 Shadow requires a configuration file that specifies information about the
-network topology and the processes to run within the simulation.
+network graph and the processes to run within the simulation.
 This example
 uses a built-in network graph for simplicity.
 Write this configuration file to
 the same directory as the `server.py` Python script above.